oliveira-sh/pymoors/docs/user_guide/fitness_and_constraints.md

     row_sums = np.sum(genes, axis=1)
     # Compute the squared error from the equality constraint with tolerance epsilon.
     error = (row_sums - threshold - TOL)**2
-    # The reshape ensures the output is a 2D array of shape (pop_size, 1)
+    # The reshape ensures the output is a 2D array of shape (population_size, 1)
     return error.reshape(-1, 1)
 ```